 The best example we can think of is DJs who often get indifferent to loud music over the span of their career; it is similar with crested geckos except that they are innately insensitive to a lot of common sounds, especially ones they get exposed to frequently over time.

 Additionally, bear in mind that crested geckos are nocturnal creatures.
 So while you were having a good night’s sleep, your crestie might have been active – and then when you woke up in the daytime, its nocturnal instincts kicked in to ensure lethargy during the day.

 Crested geckos DO hear well enough, especially when it comes to vibrations.

 They are simply not all that sensitive to various sounds, particularly ones that they get used to hearing over time…so if you sleep and snore in the same room as your crested gecko, it is unlikely to be as affected as your partner! : )

-Exposure to loud and intense sounds should be minimized or ideally avoided since they can stress up crested geckos, leading to various undesirable consequences such as not eating their food or losing their tail.
+Exposure to loud and intense sounds should be minimized or ideally avoided since they can stress up crested geckos, leading to various undesirable consequences such as not eating their

 Having got a good perspective on Crestie ears you might also want to know:

 What is the life expectancy of a crested gecko?

 Crested geckos can live 15 to 20 years and even longer!
 With the increasing popularity of crested geckos among pet owners, we see many crested geckos being successfully bred in captivity for more than a decade now.
 Exact life expectancy would be known with time as the current lot of pet cresties ages and begins to pass away (an invariable occurrence we are not looking forward to, of course).